Eugene Concert Choir: Description

 Described from its beginnings in the 1980s by the Eugene Register Guard as "Community enterprise at its best," the organization is a resident company of the Hult Center for the Performing Arts, which is the primary performance venue for the choirs.
-Eugene Vocal Arts also regularly performs at The University of Oregon's Beall Concert Hall.
-Community and educational outreach is an important element in the organization and the Eugene Concert Choir Outreach program annually reaches 1,000+ children through in-school presentations.
-Diane Retallack has been the artistic director and Conductor since 1985.
+Eugene Vocal Arts also occasionally performs at The University of Oregon's Beall Concert Hall.
+Community and educational outreach is an important element in the organization and the Eugene Concert Choir Outreach program (EdOp) annually reaches 1,000+ children through in-school presentations.
+Diane Retallack has been the Artistic Director and Conductor since 1985.

 The Eugene Concert Choir organization is a 501(c)(3) non-profit organization governed by a board of directors, and its mission is "to engage, inspire and enrich the community through performance of choral masterworks, diverse artistic experiences, and educational outreach."
-Touring choirs from the organization have performed in Australia, China, Europe, and Carnegie Hall in New York City.
+Touring choirs from the organization have performed internationally numerous times including concerts in Australia, China, Europe, Puerto Rico; and at the historic Carnegie Hall in New York City.